-- It assists in taking several outsourcing decisions and also helps in setting up the right prices for the products.
+- It assists in making several outsourcing decisions and also helps in setting up the correct prices for the products.

-- It helps in streamlining procurement as it depicts the cost of all alternative sources of supply and helps in choosing the most feasible option.
+- It helps streamline procurement as it depicts the cost of all alternative sources of supply and helps choose the most feasible option.

 Actual cost uses realistic numbers to ascertain the prices and helps decision-making an easy task.
-Though the disadvantage lies in the fact that the overhead expenses can never be exact.
+However, the disadvantage lies in the fact that the overhead expenses can never be exact.